At 2TG our people are hard-working, forward-thinking and approachable. We believe our supportive culture is one of our greatest strengths.

 Led by Rob Weir KC on behalf of Admiral Insurance who challenged the applicability of Coles v Hetherton as the appropriate measure of loss for damage to highway fixtures.
 The claim determined, perhaps definitively, how damage to highway furniture is assessed in property damage claims.

-A v Arc Control [2022-2023]
+Ashley v Arc Control [2022-2023]

-A successful result achieved for a high net-worth claimant in a negligent design dispute involving a bespoke water feature whose programming code contained errors that resulted in a catastrophic flood event.
+A successful result achieved for a high net-worth claimant in an negligent design dispute involving a bespoke water feature whose programming code contained errors that resulted in a catastrophic flood event.
 Complex, technical details as to causation and legal issues in relation to spoilation of evidence.

 W v PP Ltd [2021 ongoing]